Emertechs-Labs/e-chain/docs/api/README.md

 ### Community Support
 - **GitHub Issues**: Report bugs and request features
 - **Discord Community**: Get help from other developers
-- **Technical Blog**: Tutorials and best practices for multi-chain development
+- **Technical Blog**: Tutorials and best practices for Base and Hedera development

 ---